When is Adult Child Support Appropriate?

 In deciding whether Child Maintenance should be awarded, the Judge gave regard to the following considerations:

-The court ordered that the father contribute 20% of the child’s expenses, which amounted to $3000 per year.
-The payment was to be made in a lump sum, as it was likely the father would only provide the maintenance under duress.
-The sum of $12,000 (for the remaining 4 years of study) was ordered to be invested in an interest-bearing account and released in $3,000 instalments at the beginning of each year during the years the son would be engaged in study.
-If the child ceased to study, or became engaged in full-time work, the father needed to be advised and the funds be refunded.
+The Court Ordered that the Father contribute 20% of the child’s expenses, which amounted to $3000 per year.
+The payment was to be made in a lump sum, as it was likely the Father would only provide the maintenance under duress.
+The sum of $12,000 (for the remaining 4 years of study) was Ordered to be invested in an interest bearing account and released in $3,000 installments at the beginning of each year during the years the son would be engaged in study.
+If the child ceased to study, or became engaged in full-time work, the Father needed to be advised and the funds be refunded.